-1.3.4.1 Review and Posting of Operating Guide Revision Requests
+1.3.4.1 Review and Posting of Operating Guide Revision Requests and Nodal Operating Guide Revision Requests

-- (1) OGRRs shall be submitted electronically to ERCOT by completing the designated form provided on the MIS. - (2) The OGRR shall include the following information: - (a) Description of requested revision; - (b) Reason for the suggested change; - (c) Impacts and benefits of the suggested change on ERCOT market structure, ERCOT operations, and Market Participants, to the extent that the submitter may know this information; - (d) OGRR Impact Analysis (IA) (applicable only for an OGRR submitted by ERCOT Staff); - (e) List of affected Operating Guide Sections and subsections; - (f) General administrative information (organization, contact name, etc.); and - (g) Suggested language for requested revision. - (3) ERCOT shall evaluate the OGRR for completeness and shall notify the submitter, within five Business Days of receipt, if the OGRR is incomplete, including the reasons for such status.
+- (1) OGRRs shall be submitted electronically to ERCOT by completing the designated form provided on the MIS. - (2) The OGRR shall include the following information: - (a) Description of requested revision; - (b) Reason for the suggested change; - (c) Impacts and benefits of the suggested change on ERCOT market structure, ERCOT operations, and Market Participants, to the extent that the submitter may know this information; - (d) OGRR Impact Analysis (IA) (applicable only for an OGRR submitted by ERCOT Staff); - (e) List of affected Operating Guide Sections and subsections; - (f) General administrative information (organization, contact name, etc.); and - (g) Suggested language for requested revision. - (3) ERCOT shall evaluate the OGRR for completeness and shall notify the submitter, within five (5) Business Days of receipt, if the OGRR is incomplete, including the reasons for such status.
 ERCOT may provide information to the submitter that will correct the OGRR and render it complete.
 An incomplete OGRR shall not receive further consideration until it is completed.
-In order to pursue the revision requested, a submitter must submit a completed version of the OGRR with the deficiencies corrected. - (4) If a submitted OGRR is complete or once an OGRR is corrected, ERCOT shall post the complete OGRR to the MIS and distribute the OGRR to the OWG within three Business Days.
+In order to pursue the revision requested, a submitter must submit a completed version of the OGRR with the deficiencies corrected. - (4) If a submitted OGRR is complete or once an OGRR is corrected, ERCOT shall post the complete OGRR to the MIS and distribute the OGRR to the OWG within three (3) Business Days. - (5) Once a NOGRR has been determined to be complete, the NOGRR must be evaluated by the ERCOT Chief Executive Officer (ERCOT CEO) or his designee before posting to the MIS.
+The ERCOT CEO or his designee shall make his determination within five (5) Business Days or issue a Notice to the submitter advising them that additional time is necessary.
+Within three (3) Business Days after a determination by the ERCOT CEO or his designee, ERCOT shall notify the submitter of the NOGRR of the ERCOT CEO's or his designee's decision.
+If the ERCOT CEO or his designee determines the NOGRR is not necessary prior to the Texas Nodal Market Implementation Date, any ERCOT Member, Market Participant, PUCT Staff, or ERCOT Staff may appeal the decision directly to the ERCOT Board.
+Such appeal to the ERCOT Board must be submitted to ERCOT within ten (10) Business Days after the date of the ERCOT CEO's or his designee's decision.